Skwie/WAFReview/README.md

 ### Examples

-To run the assessment for all subscriptions and not generate a report, use the following command:

-  .\WAFAzCli.ps1 -OutputToFile $False

 To run the assessment for all subscriptions matching a string, use the following command:

   .\WAFAzCli.ps1 -Filter '-p-lz'

-To generate a Powerpoint report, use both the OutputToFile and GeneratePowerPoint booleans:
+To generate a Powerpoint report, use the GeneratePowerPoint boolean:
-  .\WAFAzCli.ps1 -Filter 'aec-p-lz' -OutputToFile $true -GeneratePowerPoint $true
+  .\WAFAzCli.ps1 -Filter 'aec-p-lz' -GeneratePowerPoint $true